agardnerIT/entity-creator-assistant/README.md

 ```

 ## Push Logs
-Incoming log entries are automatically matched against the unique id (`carid`) so just push a log entry in containing the `carid`.
+Incoming log entries are automatically matched against the unique id (eg. `carid`) so just push a log entry in containing the `carid`.

 For example: